 We could not have accomplished any of this without your help and support throughout the years.
 Thank you to all the students who have participated in the series, and to their parents for their hard work, encouragement, and for helping make their horse-crazy kid's dreams come true.
 Thank you to our host barns and staff who work tirelessly to ensure the shows are fun, exciting, and safe for our riders.
 Thank you to Cheryl Beauregard, who has sat with me in the dead of winter with so many layers of clothing on you could hardly see her face, for all of her hard work; and to Michelle Beauregard, a former ISHS competitor, for managing our website and promptly and patiently posting each school's score after each show.

 Finally, thank you to my fabulous announcers-- Stacie Benes and Carolyn Raskauskas who, in addition to keeping the shows stay on track, keep their sense of humor as they face either the heat or more often the bitter cold weather throughout the day!
 (Carolyn, my youngest daughter, is also a former ISHS equestrian who competed in ISHS' equitation classes on her show jumper, Andiamo.
 She definitely pumped up the volume in her Hunter classes on that speedy horse!)

 Thank you, thank you, again and again!
-We still love putting on these shows after 22 years, and we can't wait to kick off the 2016-2017 season!
+We still love putting on the shows after all these years, and can't wait to see you at the next show.
 Good luck to all of our competitors!